pedrosanta/html-base/README.md

 ```
 .
-├── .tmp/
+├── .parcel-cache/
 ├── dist/
+├── dist.dev/
 ├── node_modules/
 ├── src/
 ├── .editorconfig
-├── .env.example
 └── package.json
 ```

-#### app/

-Where all of your source files go.

 #### dist/

 The folder of all the built files that can be pushed and served by a remote/production server.
+(Note: This folder isn't git ignored, see more below.)

-#### .tmp/
+#### dist.dev/

-The folder of all the build files to be served by the local/dev built-in server.
+The folder of all the build files to be served by the local/Parcel development server.
+(Folder git ignored.)

+#### src/

+Where all of your source files go.

 #### .editorconfig